 The College of Arts and Sciences is delighted to announce the new classes for the Pavilion Seminars Program.
-Aimed at 3rd- and 4th-year students, these seminars focus on big topics with enduring relevance across disciplines.
+Aimed at third- and fourth-year students, these seminars focus on big topics with enduring relevance across disciplines.
 All will be taught by distinguished faculty from across the University but primarily from the College.
 All will feature innovative pedagogical practices as well as a substantial writing component.
 (Note: all Pavilion Seminars will satisfy the Second Writing Requirement; but, by design, none can be used to satisfy requirements for any major).
 All are intended to bring together, in the context of the Lawn’s Pavilions, a limited number of students from varied majors and intellectual backgrounds for stimulating discussion of vital questions of ethics, human nature, politics, aesthetics, nature, law, space, and survival–very much in keeping with Jefferson’s original plans for the University and the Lawn.

 Enrollment will, in every case, be by instructor permission through SIS, so that the 15 students in each seminar can be drawn from multiple majors.
 You can find the classes in SIS under PAVS 4500; sign up for the permission list for the class in which you are interested, and answer the question posed.
 Note that you can add your name to a permission list before your enrollment appointment!

 We hope that the Pavilion Seminars will henceforth provide an intellectual capstone to the undergraduate experience for a select group of advanced College students each semester, and we urge interested, adventurous 3rd and 4th year students to apply to participate in this program.